MarkPearlCoZa/Blog_General/_posts/2018-06-28-Thoughts-on-Compassionate-Code.md

 ### My Conclusion

 While I have read Johannes's points around the challenges he has had with working with others and promoting clean code I don't believe it is because the concept of clean code is a bad one.
-I worry that in taking offense to Uncle Bob's political views he's made the leap to taking offense to anything Uncle Bob... he's moved across dimensions, it's moved from being discerning to being judgemental. which I don't believe that helps anyone.
+I worry that in taking offense to Uncle Bob's political views he's made the leap to taking offense to anything Uncle Bob... he's moved across dimensions, it's moved from being discerning to being judgemental. which I don't believe helps.

 In reflecting on the experiences he has shared it has just highlighted to me how as a industry we need to have balance - software is a team sport, the people element is key to being effective.
 Investing time in knowing how to write clean code is valuable... investing time in learning how to work with people is also valuable.